 We have adopted a formal clawback policy, which allows us to recoup incentive compensation paid to officers covered by the policy based on financial results that are subsequently restated.
-Our CNCG Committee intends to periodically review this clawback policy and, as appropriate, conform it to any applicable final rules adopted pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Our CNCG Committee intends to periodically review this clawback policy and, as appropriate, conform it to any applicable final rules adopted pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, including in connection with the rules recently adopted by the SEC in October 2022 and the listing standards proposed by the NYSE in February 2023.

-MINIMUM EQUITY OWNERSHIP GUIDELINES
+MINIMUM EOUITY OWNERSHIP GUIDELINES

 We have adopted robust minimum equity ownership guidelines that require each Named Executive Officer and each independent trustee to maintain a minimum number of Common Shares (including OP units and LTIP units) having a market value equal to a specified multiple of the individual's annual base salary (in the case of our Named Executive Officers) or annual cash compensation (in the case of our independent trustees) as specified below.
 Each person covered by the policy is required to meet these requirements within five years after the date that they became subject to the policy (or, if the requirements increase due to a change in position of employment, any incremental increase in the required ownership level must be satisfied within five years after the change in position has become effective).
 The CNCG Committee annually reviews progress toward achieving these ownership levels.
-As of March 31, 2021, each Named Executive Officer and each independent trustee was in compliance with the minimum equity ownership guidelines.
+In November 2022, the minimum equity ownership guidelines were amended to exclude any Common Shares or OP units pledged by a trustee or Named Executive Officer for purposes of determining if the minimum ownership requirements are met.
+As of March 31, 2023, each Named Executive Officer and each independent trustee was in compliance with the minimum equity ownership guidelines.

-Position/Individual Subject to Guidelines Requirement During 2020 (1)
+Position/Individual Subject to Guidelines Requirement During 2022 (1) Approximate Multiple Owned as of December 31, 2022 (1)((2)

-Mr. Nordhagen 6x
+Mr. Nordhagen 6x 564x

-Ms. Fischer 5x
+Ms. Fischer 5x 28x

-Mr. Cramer 3x
+Mr. Cramer 3x 121x

-Mr. Togashi 3x
+Mr. Togashi 3x 7x

-Independent Trustees 5x
+Independent Trustees 5x 5x - 1,283x